New Online Resource!

 Sax's contains material gathered since the 1950's from the literature of chemistry, medicine, public health, and Federal Government agency reports.

-Users may access Sax's Dangerous Properties of Industrial Materials from the frontpage of the Libraries website, either through IRIS or by following the path: Find Articles > Indexes and Databases > Science, Technology, and Math > Chemistry > Sax's Dangerous Properties of Industrial Materials.
+Users may access Sax's Dangerous Properties of Industrial Materials from the frontpage of the Libraries website, either through Library Catalog or by following the path: Find Articles > Indexes and Databases > Science, Technology, and Math > Chemistry > Sax's Dangerous Properties of Industrial Materials.

 Posted May 5, 2005